 New Account Activity

 Yesterday, on day three of the account, the account creator got upset.
 On the one hand he threatened me to report my messages as spam, which I think is only the logical think to do if you don't want people to find out about your actions.
-I also warned people on his journal called Update! which is where he replied to me.
+I also warned people on his journal called „Update!“ which is where he replied to me.
 We had an... interesting debate, but in the end I had numbers he couldn't disprove.
 He also invited me to a chat, twice, and promised me he would share the script with me.
 I denied his offer and tried to make him send me a note to gather hard evidence, but he ended up deleting his journal and all the evidence of our discussion with it.

 With the data deleted, I can't prove the existence of the discussion nor its contents anymore, but there were some people that followed the discussion that can be witness.
 Sadly I don't remember who it was that followed.

 His deviation is perfect for showing how useful his method is for increasing the account's audience.
-There are some people on dA who will backwatch, meaning they add those people that watch them to their own watchlist, apparently to return the kind favor.
+There are some people on dA who will „backwatch“, meaning they add those people that watch them to their own watchlist, apparently to return the kind favor.
 These people become normal watchers and comment and fav on deviations and see journals.
-Some will most likely also donate a few spare points if it is requested in the journal like ~akoye did, but I don't have numbers for that.
+Some will most likely also donate a few spare points if it is requested in the journal like Nobody did, but I don't have numbers for that.

-He watches 26,592 people, while 619 people watch him.That's about one backwatch for every 43 watches.
+That's about one backwatch for every 43 watches.
 Doesn't sound like much, but look at how many watchers he gained this way in a matter of four days.
 It takes years and convincing high-quality art for other people to reach that number.

 deviantART's reply